-Mode Selects whether the device is operating as an Access Point WDS or Client WDS.
+Mode Selects whether the device is operating as an Access Point WDS and Station WDS.
+Note: Setting more than 1 station on a board is not supported because there can only be one default gateway.
+This is true even if a board has both an onboard radio and a card radio.
+Both radios cannot be in Station mode at the same time.
 ESSID Specifies the name or extended service set identifier (ESSID) of the wireless network as it is provided in the beacon message.
 The network name can be up to 32 characters in length and can contain spaces.
 When running in AP mode, it is the name of the network as advertised in the beacon message.
-In Client mode, it is the network name that the client associates with.
+In Station mode, it is the network name that the station associates with.
 BSSID Sets the MAC address of the AP.
-This option is available for a device operating as a clied This is useful because there can be multiple APs with the same ESSID.
-Setting the MAC address would prevent the client from roaming to other APs.
-Guard Chooses between Short and Long guard intervals.
-Guard intervals are used to distinct transmissions do not interfere with one another.
-Data rate is improved and uplink if both AP and client use the Short Guard Interval.
+This option is available for a device operating as a station.
+This is useful because there can be multiple APs with the same ESSID.
+Setting the MAC address would prevent the station from roaming to other APs.
+1 Guard Interval Chooses between Short and Long guard intervals.
+Guard intervals are used to ensure that distinct transmissions do not interfere with one another.
+Data rate is improved in downlink and uplink if both AP and station use the Short Guard Interval.
 Data Rate (Mbps) Selects the data rate or the modulation and coding scheme (MCS).
 The default setting of Auto is recommended.
 The MCS and data rates are adjusted automatically depending on the wireless channel conditions.
 Hide ESSID Hides the network name (ESSID) from being broadcast publicly.
 (This option is for a device operating as an AP.)
 Note: If the goal is securing your network, use WPA or preferably WPA2 encryption.
 Hiding the ESSID does not provide complete security.